Tavenem/Wiki.Blazor/README.md

     services.Configure<JsonOptions>(options =>
         options.JsonSerializerOptions.TypeInfoResolver = resolver);
    ```
-1. Call one of the overloads of `AddWiki` on an `IServiceCollection` instance in your `Program.cs` file. `AddWiki` has two required parameters and four optional parameters.
+1. Call one of the overloads of `AddWikiServer` on an `IServiceCollection` instance in your `Program.cs` file. `AddWikiServer` has two required parameters and four optional parameters.

    The first parameter is either an instance of `IWikiUserManager`, or the type of an implementation of that interface which is available via dependency injection, or a function which provides one.
 This interface allows the wiki to get information about users.
 Typically this will be a wrapper around your actual user persistence mechanism (e.g. [ASP.NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity)).